 If you do a pure recorded podcast, in which people download your podcast, then you can edit your recording, add sound effects, and increase the quality.
 By the same token, everyone else who does a podcast also has to do this type of producing and editing, so the quality bar is higher.
 From the standpoint of making money, you can expect to make about $25 or so for 1000 downloads of your podcast.

 If you decide to audio live stream you generally don’t edit or make any changes in post production.
 But the production bar is much lower, and people tend to be far more forgiving (and engaged!) when the person speaking is live.
-In live streaming there is usually a tipping or subscription model.
-Our data shows that live streamers who are able to have 60 or so concurrent listeners are able to make about $25 in an hour.
+In live streaming there is usually a tipping or subscription model in which the audience buys gifts for the DJs.

 A nice hybrid option is to record your live stream sessions and then upload them as a podcast.
 That gives you the benefit of both live interactions with your listeners as well as the benefits of asynchronous listening.